kormax/apple-home-key-reader/README.md

 # Installation & running

 Code has been tested using Python `3.11` on macOS, Linux should work too.
 Windows support status is unknown.
-Older OS + Python version combos were not verified but may still work.
+Other OS + Python version combos were not verified but may still work.

 1. (Optionally).
 Create and activate a venv: